Rovinj Old Town with colourful houses on the Adriatic

 Rovinj Archipelago

-A group of 14 small islands just offshore, perfect for boat trips, swimming, and exploration.
+A group of 14 small islands just offshore, reached by short boat trips.

 Top Things to Do

-Get lost in narrow streets, browse local art galleries, and enjoy cafés tucked into hidden corners.
+Walk the narrow streets, stop in local art galleries and find cafés tucked into hidden corners.

-Take a boat trip to nearby islands such as St. Catherine or Red Island for swimming and nature walks.
+Take a boat trip to nearby islands such as St. Catherine or Red Island for swimming and short walks.

 Events, Culture & Nightlife